GryBsh/NabuNetSim/README.md

 ## Known Issues

+- > The purpose of the `Magical Mystery Message` is still unknown.
+It's sent by the NABU PC with one value when it's first connecting: `0x8F|0x05`, then when the program is first started another: `0x0F|0x05`.
+It seems to be signaling something, but what?
-- None, but I'm 100% sure there are some.
+- > I'm 100% sure there are more.

 ## Configuration